sugarlabs/sugar-docs/src/contributing.md

 ### Checklist - anyone

+* [ ] run the activity and confirm that you understand what it is for, what it does, and how a child will use it,

 * [ ] make a fork and clone it,

 * [ ] check if what you want to change is available already in any other branches or forks,